Lmnoppy/Scrippy/README.md

-# NO LONGER IN DEVELOPMENT
+# NO LONGER IN DEVELOPMENT - Archived
 This was a small project I made to help my self learn JS.
 Since leaving education and starting full time employment, i am not able to maintain this project.
 I will be removing the plugins from the Mozilla and Chrome stores, however, the code will remain on GitHub. it needs to be updated in places and extended in others.
 Please feel free to fork, clone, create Pull requests under the terms of the Licence attached.

 Thank you.